teamleadercrm/coding-test/3-local-development.md

 # Problem 3 : Local development

 Our developers are building a (micro)-service, that we will deploy on our `kubernetes` cluster.
-For local development, we want the enviroment to be reproducable and containerized too.
+For local development, we want the environment to be reproducible and containerized too.

 ## Starting point